-6.93 Key to the delivery of accessible public open space is the provision of spaces for Children and Young people.
-A 'playable landscape' approach is proposed within the development, with play opportunities embedded within the site masterplan, with a series of destinations created and joined by a network of footpaths and cycleways.
+6.94 Key to the delivery of accessible public open space is the provision of spaces for Children and Young people.
+A 'playable landscape' approach is proposed within the development, with play opportunities embedded within the site masterplan rather than around it, with a series of destinations created and joined by a network of footpaths and cycleways.

-6.94 A hierarchy of play spaces is proposed across the development.
+6.95 A hierarchy of play spaces is proposed across the development.
 A mix of non-prescriptive play features and 'natural' play opportunities will be situated at key locations throughout the site, together with a larger more inclusive play area.

-6.95 The formal play provision will be provided from a mix of Local Areas of Play (LAPs) and Locally Equipped Areas for Play (LEAPs).
+6.96 The formal play provision will be provided from a mix of Local Areas of Play (LAPs) and Locally Equipped Areas for Play (LEAPs) along with 'play on the way' trails.

-6.96 In addition to these formal play areas, the pedestrian routes will also offer a varied activity network aimed at adding interest to the route.
+6.97 In addition to these formal play areas, the pedestrian routes will also offer a varied activity network aimed at adding interest to the route.
 Utilising landform, planting and natural features, the activity trails will provide opportunities to experience risk and promote challenges for a wide range of users both young and old.

-6.97 The equipped areas of play proposed will be:
+6.98 The equipped areas of play proposed will be: